trinker/embodied/inst/example_plots/motion_path.md

 Delegates: bzlib cairo freetype jbig jng jp2 jpeg lcms lqr pangocairo png ps rsvg tiff webp xml zlib
 ```

-## Steps to Plot Aniamted Paths
+## Steps to Plot Animated Paths

 ### We can now:

 1. Read in the image(s) (set row and column numbers)
-2. Crate a function (`pp`) that plots the poth (animates the sequence)
+2. Create a function (`pp`) that plots the poth (animates the sequence)
 3. Plot multiple .pngs files showing the paths
-4. Stitch the multiple. pngs into a .mp4 or animiate .gif.
+4. Stitch the multiple .pngs into a .mp4 or animated .gif.

 ## Animated Path Script